 Drynites and Goodnites

 Drynites (sold as Goodnites in some markets) are widely available in UK supermarkets and chemists.
-They are designed primarily for overnight use but are sometimes used during the day by children who need a higher level of protection than a pad offers.
+They are designed primarily for overnight use but are sometimes used during the day by children needing higher protection than a pad offers.
 They fit like underwear, which can help with dignity and ease of changing.

-For daytime use, the main limitation is bulk — they are noticeably thicker than normal underwear and may be visible under school trousers or skirts.
-Capacity is higher than most pull-up pads, which makes them better suited to children who have larger or more frequent accidents rather than occasional light leaks.
+For daytime use, the main limitation is bulk—they are noticeably thicker than normal underwear and may be visible under school trousers or skirts.
+Their higher capacity makes them suitable for children with larger or more frequent accidents rather than occasional light leaks.

 Training Pull-Ups

 Products such as Huggies Pull-Ups or own-brand equivalents from major supermarkets are primarily designed for toddlers still in toilet training.
-They have limited capacity and are not appropriate for children with significant daytime wetting.
-For a child who has occasional small accidents and is actively working on bladder control, they may serve as a bridge — but most school-age children will find them thin enough to leak with any meaningful volume.
+They have limited capacity and are not suitable for children with significant daytime wetting.
+For children with occasional small accidents working on bladder control, they may serve as a transitional product, but most school-age children will find them too thin to contain larger volumes.

 Higher-Capacity Pull-Ups

-For children who are larger or who wet more heavily, products such as Tena Pants (junior sizing), iD Pants, or similar continence-specific pull-ups offer considerably more capacity than standard supermarket options.
-These are sold through pharmacies, online retailers such as NRS Healthcare, Incontinence UK, and HARTMANN Direct, and are sometimes available on NHS prescription depending on the child’s age, need, and local clinical commissioning policy.
+For larger children or those with heavier wetting, products like Tena Pants (junior sizing), iD Pants, or similar continence-specific pull-ups offer considerably more capacity.
+These are available through pharmacies, online retailers such as NRS Healthcare, Incontinence UK, and HARTMANN Direct, and may be provided on NHS prescription depending on the child’s needs and local policies.

 Insert Pads and Booster Pads

-For children who have small or moderate accidents, a shaped insert pad worn inside regular underwear is often the most discreet solution available.
+For children with small to moderate accidents, shaped insert pads worn inside regular underwear are often the most discreet option.
 These pads sit flat inside ordinary pants and are held in place by the fit of the underwear rather than adhesive.
-Brands include Tena Lady (used off-label by older children and teens), iD Pants inserts, and TENA Kids — a specific range designed for children aged 4–15.
+Brands include Tena Lady (used off-label by older children and teens), iD Pants inserts, and TENA Kids—a range designed for children aged 4–15.

 TENA Kids

-TENA Kids is one of the few products in the UK market explicitly designed for daytime use in children.
-Available in three sizes (Mini, Maxi, and Extra), the range covers a wide weight and age spread.
+TENA Kids is one of the few products explicitly designed for daytime use in children in the UK.
+Available in Mini, Maxi, and Extra sizes, they cover a wide age and weight range.
 The pads are thinner than pull-ups, more discreet under clothing, and easier to change in a standard toilet cubicle.
 They are widely available online and in some pharmacies.

-They are not appropriate for heavy wetting — they are designed for the kind of leakage that accompanies urge incontinence or stress incontinence rather than full voids.
-If your child fully empties their bladder, an insert pad will not contain it.
+They are not suitable for heavy wetting—designed for leakage associated with urge or stress incontinence rather than full voids.
+If a child fully empties their bladder, an insert pad alone will not contain the volume.

 Taped Briefs and Full Nappies

-For children with more complex needs — including physical disabilities, severe cognitive delay, or conditions where toilet access is not reliably possible — taped briefs remain the most effective containment option during the day.
-Products such as Tena Slip, Molicare Slip, Abena Abri-Form, and Pampers Specialist are available in a range of sizes and absorbency levels.
+For children with complex needs—including physical disabilities, severe cognitive delay, or situations where toilet access is limited—taped briefs are the most effective containment option during the day.
+Products such as Tena Slip, Molicare Slip, Abena Abri-Form, and Pampers Specialist are available in various sizes and absorbencies.

 Washable and Reusable Options

-Reusable absorbent underwear has improved substantially in the last decade and is increasingly used for daytime incontinence management.
-Brands available in the UK include:
+Reusable absorbent underwear has seen significant improvements and is increasingly used for daytime incontinence.
+UK brands include:

-• WUKA — primarily marketed for periods but used by some families for light urinary leakage
+– WUKA—primarily marketed for periods but used by some for urinary leakage

-• Cheeky Wipes and similar reusable cloth options — more variable in design and absorbency
+– Cheeky Wipes and similar cloth options—variable in design and absorbency

 Bed Pads and Daytime Seat Protection